Eudaeon/CTF/Hack The Box/Challenges/Reversing/Armed Terminal.md

     0x100bc:     udf     #9
 ```

-The remaining ones are concatenated to form 8 bytes and then compared with computed values.
+The next ones are concatenated to form 8 bytes and then compared with computed values.

 ```plaintext
 get_fifth_sixth_seven_eighth_chars_and_join_fifth_with_eighth: